Skip to:

 Enhancement 3: Parmesan Power

 Parmesan cheese is a classic risotto companion, perfect for restoring its creamy, cheesy richness.
+It melts beautifully into the warm grains, enhancing both flavor and texture.

 Tip: Sprinkle grated Parmesan cheese over your reheated risotto and stir it in to reintroduce that beloved creamy, cheesy goodness that may have faded.

-Enhancement 4: A Drizzle of Oil
+Enhancement 4: A Drizzle of Quality Oil

 For a touch of luxury and to achieve an irresistible silky texture and velvety finish, drizzle high-quality olive oil or truffle oil over your reheated risotto just before serving.
+This adds depth and a glossy sheen.

 Enhancement 5: Season to Taste